1j01/cardium/README.md

 - Bombinoes (dominoes crossed with Bomberman?)
 - Domino? what about Domiyes
 - Calminoes (a relaxing... game. nevermind what it's about. you can forget about that, and just relax. so soothing.)

+## Development

+A web server is required to run the game locally due to CORS restrictions on loading modules.